Fansipan Mountain In Vietnam: Scenic Tour By Cable Car

 Day Tours To Fansipan

-First of all, if you’re on a tight schedule and want to skip the extra steps involved in arranging your own trip to Fansipan mountain, there are some companies that offer prearranged day tours to the mountain via cable car.
+First of all, if you’re on a tight schedule and want to skip the extra steps involved in arranging your own trip to Fansipan mountain, there are some companies that offer 3-day tours of Sapa and Fansipan.

-If you want to make your own arrangements and go without a tour, that’s covered next.
+If you would rather make your own arrangements and go without a tour, that’s covered next.

 How To Visit Fansipan From Sapa